 - IPC 493 – Cohabitation caused by a man deceitfully inducing a belief of lawful marriage shall be punished upto ten years and fine.
 No such provision to punish women.

 - IPC 497 – Only men are found guilty of adultery and jailed but adulterous women are exonerated.

 - IPC 498 – Enticing, taking away or detaining a married woman with criminal intent.
 Punishment two years imprisonment for the man.
 No penalty for women committing the same crime.

 - IPC 498a – It is considered that only husband or relatives of husband can subject women to cruelty, cruelty is defined only for women but the same acts done by women are not considered as cruelty.

-- CrPC 198a – Women, according to local customs and manners, ought not be appear in public.
+- CrPC 198a – Women, according to local customs and manners, ought not to appear in public.

 - CrPC 198(2) – No person other than the husband of a woman (with some small exceptions) should be aggrieved under section 497.
 What about husbands’ family whose name is ruined in the society for adultery of their DIL.

-- Section 494 and 495 of IPC (bigamy charges) – Only the aggrieved person can file but if it is the wife who is aggrieved then her father being the lineal ascendant can also file complaint.
-Advantage given to the women.
+- Section 494 and 495 of IPC (bigamy charges) – Only the aggrieved person can file but if it is the wife who is aggrieved then her father being the lineal ascendant can also file a complaint.
+The advantage is given to women.

 - CrPC 125 – Any person refuses to maintain his wife….
 Maintenance provision only for women.
 Violation of equal right and discrimination in the eye of law.